ManasHarbola/AppRunner/README.md

 ## Purpose

-Combines small little C++ programs (Simple Calculator, Linear/Quadratic points calculator, and Heads or Tails coin flipper) into one single program to use for very basic productivity tasks and rng.
+Combines small little C++ programs (Simple Calculator, Linear/Quadratic points calculator, and Heads or Tails coin flipper) into one single program to use for very basic productivity tasks and random number generation.

 ## How to Use